kytos/documentation/tutorials/napps/development_environment_setup.rst

   *** Done
   completed in 0.154 seconds

-To see more about mininet you can access the webpage `mininet.org
+To see more about Mininet, you can access the webpage `mininet.org
 <http://mininet.org/walkthrough/>`_.

 .. include:: ../back_to_list.rst